Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Radiation-only test cases

-Our first and most straightforward test case serves to illustrate the main improvement $\rm P_n$ brings to the table compared to $\rm M_1$.
-Indeed, as talked about previously, $\rm M_1$ suffers from its fluid-like approximation of photons resulting in a collisional behaviour.
-As such, two wave fronts colliding end up adding up instead of just crossing each other as would be physically expected.
-This tends to create pseudo-sources and ejecta of energy that have no physical reality.
-This mainly appears when the photon fluxes coming from several sources interact with each other.\\ To highlight this flaw in $\rm M_1$ and see if $\rm P_n$ can correct it, we put two continuous isotropic sources next to each other in a $64^3$ box.
-Both sources are adimensional of intensity equal to 1 per time step.
-We want to observe the consequence of their wave front interacting in the continuous regime.
-Knowing the issues $\rm M_1$ usually have in this kind of setting, we expect the apparition of a pseudo-source and beams of energy being emitted from it, orthogonally to the direction of the flux.
-As for $\rm P_n$, we expect none of this behaviour, with simply two wave fronts crossing each other without interaction. \\ Results of this test for $\rm M_1$ and $\rm P_9$ are showcased in Fig. \ref{fig:Continuous_Comparison}.
-Immediately, the pseudo source created by the coalescence of two wave fronts becomes evident in $\rm M_1$, which emits vertically and changes the directionality of the photon flux.
-It is also visible in the profile made along the line formed by the two sources, where a bump appears in the photon distribution between the sources, highlighting their interaction.
-This behaviour is completely absent in $\rm P_9$, where the bump is absent in the profile, and no coalescence is apparent in the slice shown in the same figure, on the right.
-The directionality of the energy is conserved, and the continuous regime is what we should physically expect from two isotropic sources placed next to each other.
+Results of this test for $\rm M_1$ and $\rm P_9$ are showcased in Fig. \ref{fig:Continuous_Comparison}, showing the photon density map of a slab containing the two sources as well as a photon density profile of the two sources.
+The pseudo source created by the coalescence of two wave fronts becomes evident in $\rm M_1$, which emits vertically and changes the directionality of the photon flux.
+It is also visible in the photon density profile, where a bump appears in the photon distribution between the sources, highlighting their interaction.
+This behaviour is completely absent in $\rm P_9$, where the bump is absent in the photon density profile, and no coalescence is apparent in the slice shown in the same figure, on the right.
+The directionality of the radiation field is conserved, and the end result in the continuous regime matches what we should physically expect from two isotropic sources next to each other.
 As such, we can confidently say that $\rm P_n$ corrects this issue of $\rm M_1$ in the isotropic case.